Gutter Replacement Cost

 £50

-Assuming a typical semi detached UK property with around 15 to 20 metres of guttering in total plus 3 rainwater downpipes.
+Assuming a typical semi-detached UK property with around 15 to 20 metres of guttering in total plus 3 rainwater downpipes.
 Then the typical cost for replacement would be around £600 to £800.

-This would include erecting access equipment to work at height, the removal of existing guttering and rainwater downpipes, the supply and fit of new uPVC rainwater guttering, brackets and downpipes, connecting into existing drains, then the removal of all waste material.
+This would include erecting access equipment to work at height, the removal of existing guttering and rainwater downpipes, the supply and fit of new uPVC rainwater guttering, brackets and downpipes, connecting into existing drains, and then the removal of all waste material.

 This figure will vary if you have an unusual roof design requiring many more brackets to support the guttering, or if there are access problems due to a conservatory or porch.

-For a standard 3 bed semi, the job should take less than one day to complete.
+For a standard 3-bed semi, the job should take less than one day to complete.
 If you require cast iron guttering to be fitted then expect to pay a lot more.

-Cost Affecting Factors of Gutter Replacement
+Factors That Impact Gutter Replacement Costs

 There are some factors to be aware of when replacing gutters that might increase costs.
 Some of them you have some control over, but others will simply be a result of your particular situation.